xrdocs/design/_blogs/2017-07-31-the-future-of-highly-available-networks.md

 ### Return to A Known State

 If a router reboot is to be a “normal failure” in the network, the system needs to ensure that the router returns to a known state as quickly as possible.
 For this to work, the router’s “source of truth” (i.e. its configuration) needs to be stored off the box.
 If the source of truth is on the router, the truth will be irretrievably lost if the router is wiped out.
-With an off-box source of truth, you can PXE-boot your way back to the known state with confidence.
+With an off-box source of truth, you can [iPXE-boot your router](https://xrdocs.github.io/software-management/tutorials/2016-07-27-ipxe-deep-dive/) back to the known state with confidence.

 ### Protect Single Points of Failure